Zenika/sensei/README.md

 - `src/app`: source code for the web app that embeds training material
 - `src/build`: source code that builds the previously mentioned web app, including the training material
+- `src/pdf`: source code that builds PDFs from the training material
 - `src/cli`: source code for the CLI

 ### Code formating